 2. Tulsi – Holy Basil

-Tulsi or Holy basil is an aromatic perennial plant which is one of the best medicinal herbs in Ayurveda.
-Tulsi is an antibiotic, germicidal, fungicidal and disinfectant agent and effectively protects our body from all sorts of bacterial, viral and fungal infections.
-It contains phytochemicals, bioflavonoids and anti-oxidants compounds like rosmarinic acid, which is an anti-microbial agent for treating infections in the respiratory tract.
+Tulsi or Holy basil is an aromatic perennial plant that is one of the best medicinal herbs in Ayurveda.
+Tulsi is an antibiotic, germicidal, fungicidal, and disinfectant agent and effectively protects our body from all sorts of bacterial, viral, and fungal infections.
+It contains phytochemicals, bioflavonoids, and antioxidant compounds like rosmarinic acid, an antimicrobial agent for treating infections in the respiratory tract.

 Gargling with tulsi decoction helps to reduce throat pain and mouth ulcers.
 During fever, applying the paste of Tulsi leaves on cold feet is beneficial.

 Ginger is antibacterial, and it also contains a phenolic anti-inflammatory compounder called gingerol that may be responsible for relaxing blood vessels.
 The antibacterial effects of gingerol help in curing cold and sore throat.
 Another component in ginger – zingerone – is an antioxidant.

 Ginger is very much effective in keeping your body warm and helps break down the accumulation of toxins in your organs.
 It can also help prevent nausea and soothe an upset stomach.

 Garlic contains antiseptic, anti-fungal, and nutritive properties; this may be why it has been considered a very important herb for thousands of years by Ayurveda.

 Including garlic in your diet will offer natural support to the immune system.
 Garlic destroys natural toxins, encourages the maintenance of normal body temperature, and supports the lungs.
 Not only does garlic offer natural support for the immune system, but it can also clear harmful bacteria.